How much is my council tax?

-As the billing authority, Wiltshire Council is responsible for collecting council tax on behalf of the Office of the Police and Crime Commissioner for Wiltshire and Swindon, Dorset and Wiltshire Fire and Rescue Authority and the town and parish councils.
-Each has the responsibility for setting its council tax.
+As the billing authority, Wiltshire Council is responsible for collecting council tax on behalf of the Office of the Police and Crime Commissioner for Wiltshire and Swindon, Dorset & Wiltshire Fire and Rescue Service, and the town and parish councils.
+These public sector organisations are facing financial pressures and challenges, and each has the responsibility for setting its share of the council tax.

 Adult social care levy

 In 2017/18, central government is enabling local authorities with responsibility for adult social care to raise an additional 3% (2% in 2016/17) on their current council tax to be used entirely for adult social care.
 This flexibility is being offered in recognition of demographic changes, which are leading to growing demand for adult social care.

 Wiltshire Council plans to use this levy to meet this demand and ease the increased pressure on adult social care budgets.
 For more details on the adult social care levy, please see below.

 Budget for 2017/18